glouppe/info8006-introduction-to-ai/pacman/README.md

                return 1
            return nth_fibonacci(n-1) + nth_fibonacci(n-2)
 	```
-	3) Variables and functions are not named accordingly to their meanings.
+	* Variables and functions are not named accordingly to their meanings.
 A source code in which names are based on target meanings is easier to read and might need less comments to be readable.
-	4) Comments are either uninformative, too verbose or missing.
+	* Comments are either uninformative, too verbose or missing.
 They are important to structure the code and to provide high-level insights on how each part of code interacts with each other, and how the source code is actually behaving (useful for optimization among other benefits).
 They must contains few words and be straight to the point.

 - **Implementation**
-	1) Incorrect implementation of the algorithms.
+	* Incorrect implementation of the algorithms.
 This is often due to the violation of any specification of the algorithms, or to an incorrect implementation of the problem statement, e.g., a wrong goal test is provided to the algorithm.
 Be sure to understand the problem statement you need to describe and the algorithms you are required to implement.
-	2) Over confidence on unit tests.
-While they are useful to spot implementation errors, they cannot discard all of them.
+	* Over confidence on implementation correctness by testing on a small subset of problem instances.
+While tests are useful to spot implementation errors, they cannot discard all of them.
 Even if your implementation "works" on some instances of the problem statement, and even if you are encouraged to do such tests, you need to carefully verify your implementation.
 This includes 1) the correctness of the inputs given to your algorithms with respect to the problem statement and 2) the fullfilment of the algorithms specifications in your implementation.
-	3) Inefficiency during execution.
+	* Inefficiency during execution.
 Only a few seconds is necessary in the worst case to solve each instance of the problem statement we provide in the projects.
 While you should first have a working version of your implementation, you should also be careful to limit the computation time below these few seconds.
-	4) Import and edge-cases errors, e.g. index out of bounds.
+	* Import and edge-cases errors, e.g. index out of bounds.
 While a typo in import sections does not jeopardize the implementation correctness - as long as the required files are present -, it is often difficult for the reader to decide if edge-cases error are either typos or part of the incorrect implementation.
 The safest policy being the latter, we refer to it when evaluating your work.

 ---